What is Non-Invasive Prenatal Testing?

-- You will get a complete report on your NIPT results that tells you if your baby is at risk of each type of chromosomal abnormality.
-A low risk result means your baby is very unlikely to be affected.
-A high risk result suggests there could be an abnormality.
+- You will get a complete report on your NIPT results.
+A low probability result means your baby is very unlikely to be affected.
+A high probability result suggests there could be an abnormality.
 You will be able to discuss the results and what they mean with one of our experts.

 How much does NIPT cost?

 There is the option of three different Non Invasive Prenatal Tests (NIPT) at The Birth Company; Harmony Test, Panorama Test and Safe Test, costing from £500 each.
 Harmony NIPT is the most preferred option by our patients.
 This is due to the samples being processed in London, meaning results are received on average within 7 days (Please note in some circumstances results can take longer).